Snape branch line: History

 In February 1900 the line was blocked by snowdrifts for three days.

 In 1908 the GER wrote to the Board of Trade and advised that the line would never carry passengers.
 This meant the branch could operate on a one engine in steam principle and no signals would be required at Snape.
 This enabled the ever careful GER to make operational savings with the only signalling be approaching the junction (and controlled by the signal box there).

 In both 1910 and 1912 the line was closed for short periods due to flooding.

 During 1917 the line was closed for a short period.
 With food shortages resulting from German U-boat action in the North Sea, barley was required for food stuffs and malting ceased.
 The line re-opened after a few months carrying wheat and hay as well as some barley.

 A rail strike in 1919 and a miners strike in 1920, saw disruptions to trains services on the Snape Branch.

 In 1923 operation of the branch became the responsibility of the London & North Eastern Railway.

 A further strike in 1924 saw the loss of freight traffic to road transport.

 In December 1927 snow closed the branch for four days.
 Two years later in 1929 as a result of complaints from local traders the facilities at Snape were expanded.
 Generally one train per day ran in this period.

-In 1947 the line was blocked by snow drifts for several days during the severe winter of that year.
+In 1947 the line was blocked by snowdrifts for several days during the severe winter of that year.

 In 1948 the railways were nationalised and operating the branch became the responsibility of British Railways Eastern Region.

 On 30 September 1956 the branch was visited by the Suffolk Venturer Rail Tour hauled by an E4 class 2-4-0.
 This was the only public passenger train to work over the branch.